 Silo myopia.
 Fail to get perspectives outside your discipline or work stream or dismiss them as irrelevant or as distractions.
 Seek confirmation from others who think like you or defer to your discipline’s priorities.

-Win/lose competition.
-Approach other groups as rivals rather than collaborators.
+Win/lose rivalries.
+Approach other groups as rivals or adversaries rather than collaborators.
 Politicize differences of opinion by turning them into power struggles or loyalty tests (“Are you with us or not?”).
 While appearing pleasant and upbeat, vie for upper hand or maximum share of resources or visibility.
+Negotiate to win, not for win/win/win value-optimisation.

 Chaos and turbulence.
 Distracted by politics, information overload, side-issues, noise.
 Deliberations reach false consensus by involving too few people or fail to reach consensus because too many people attend without a design or mechanism to shift from idea-sharing and brainstorming into decision-taking.